Amherst Tax Rolls and

 the land tax rolls.

-1733 or 1728).
-This could possibly be the James Sharstead who witnessed a sale
+• That this could be the James Sharstead who witnessed a sale

 Mountains and near the Buffalo River, possibly hence the nickname "Buf"

 had the following additional land transactions and guardianship filed in Amherst County:

 Purchase - 1789: 60 A James Shastead from

 James Nowland (Land tax rolls, no deed found)

 Purchase - 1799: 100 A James Shastead (and Shattead) from Ambrose